fredhutchio/concepts_machine_learning/notes/outline.md

 By the end of this class you should be able to:

 * Describe what exploratory data analysis is and why it's important.
-* Understand the ethical implications of machine learning
+* Understand the ethical implications of machine learning.

+### Review!
+* Review how machine learning works, trianing testing, information about datasets, features

 ### What is exploratory data analysis?